yuchi/frontend-resources-osgi/To_know_for_javaists.md

 - **Node.js**

-  While not advertised as such it actually is (has) a Module Loader, one that supports both the CommonJS module standard and the CommonJS package standard, through its own package and module resolving algorithm.
+  While not advertised as such it actually is (has) a Module Loader, one that supports both the CommonJS module standard and the CommonJS package standard, through its own package and module resolution algorithm.

   Obviously *doesn’t work in the browser* as the loading happens through the filesystem.